pdettori/crossplane-knative-examples/README.md

 # crossplane-knative-examples
-Examples for using Crossplane with Knative
+Examples for using Crossplane with Knative.